maxffarrell/mysite/content/posts/techfaq/index.md

 featured = true
 disclaimer = "I will try my best to keep this page up to date, but please reach out if you have any questions or concerns!"
 +++

+## General time-saving tips

+**Passkeys** are a way to verify your identity using biometrics like Face ID on your phone or fingerprint readers.
+Way easier than a book of passwords and syncs across your devices.

+**Mail applications** like the Mail app on your Apple device or the new Outlook on Windows can be annoying to set up for the first time, but will save you a lot of time and frustration waiting for web interfaces to load for each separate account.

 ## I think I have a virus